galaxyproject/training-material/faqs/galaxy/workflows_report_view.md

 ---
 title: Viewing a workflow report
 area: workflows
 description: When creating a workflow in Galaxy, you can also define an output report page that should be created.
-Here you can display certain outputs of the pipeline (e.g. output files, tables, images, information about the run, etc).
+Here you can display certain outputs of the pipeline (e.g. output files, tables, images, etc.) and other information about the run.
 box_type: tip
 layout: faq
 ---